Firewall Rule Matrix Generator

 What columns can I paste?

-Does a Clear result mean the rule is ready?
+Does Clear mean the rule is safe?

 Glossary: